pgalko/BambooAI/README.md

 max_conversations: int - Number of "user:assistant" conversation pairs to keep in memory for a context.
 Default=2

-llm: str - Base LLM model.
-Default = gpt-3.5-turbo-0613

-llm_switch_plan: bool - If True, the agent will use gpt-4 to devise the plan (task list).
-It will switch back to the base model for all other tasks.

-llm_switch_code: bool - If True, the agent will switch to gpt-4 after error,or if a self reflection is required (code debug, solution ranking).

 debug: bool - If True, the received code is sent back to the Language Learning Model (LLM) for an evaluation of its relevance to the user's question, along with code error checking and debugging.

 search_tool: bool - If True, the agent will switch to a google search if the answer is not available or satisfactory.